-Winter often tends to keep people cooped up inside more than usual.
-Because it’s so cold outside, you can’t do all the same outdoor activities that you do during the summer.
+Winter tends to keep people cooped up inside more than usual.
+Because it’s so cold outside, you can’t do all the same outdoor activities that you might do during the summer.

 That often weighs heavily on families.
 Since kids tend to have more energy than adults–and without an outlet for all that energy–they can get a little stir crazy.
 But fear not.
-There are lots of ways to help your family get that energy out.
+There are lots of ways to help your family get that energy out without destroying the house.

 Some of the best rainy day activities for kids and parents alike include:

 - Going to indoor theme parks

 - Play dates with school friends

 Visit Indoor Theme Parks

 When you think of theme parks, you often think of places like Disneyland, which are largely positioned outside and require you to walk around to enjoy the experience.
 Although that can be great when the weather is nice, it’s just not as much fun when it’s very cold outside.
 That’s why some companies have invented indoor theme parks for the days where the weather isn’t as nice as you might wish.